moosetechnology/VerveineJ/README.md

 gpr.token=<TOKEN>
 ```

+> we expect here your <username> and <token> from GitHub platform.
+> Please **never** commit them

 It is possible to run the tests and generate a jacoco test report with

 ```sh
 ./gradlew app:jacocoTestReport